dbmcclain/Lisp-Actors/ReppyChannels/README.md

 While the channels use lock-free FIFO queues, alas, we must resort to a lock during polling when considering each potential rendezvous.
 Too many things changing at the same time, and without locking, it becomes possible for valid rendezvous to become missed.

 Honestly, this is relatively difficult concurrent code, and it really makes me appreciate Actors.
-But then our performance ought to be higher since the locking is very fine-grained here, whereas Actors tend to produce bottlenecks in concurrent code and generally apply to wider conditions than our fine-grained locking.
+But then our performance ought to be higher since the locking is very fine-grained here, whereas Actors can produce bottlenecks in highly-subscribed services in concurrent code, and they generally apply to wider conditions than our fine-grained locking.
+Calling on an Actor is heavier weight, (but not nearly as heavy as spawning new threads), and so they need to accomplish significant work to make it worthwhile.

 - DM